Extending and Applying Automated HERMES Software Publication Workflows: Extending HERMES

 \item A possibility to define additional, plugin specific settings.
 Configuration options are implemented using \texttt{pydantic-settings}~\cite{ColvinEtAl2023}.
 This allows to declaratively define new settings options and validate the settings upon loading.
 It also supports different sources for settings out of the box (e.g., reading from a configuration file, loading from environment variables). \end{itemize}

 For each phase, there is a derived base class available that adds the basic processing logic that is required.
-In this \textit{HermesPlugin} class there is one abstract method \textit{\_\_call\_\_ } which is overwritten by the derived classes to reflect the basic flow.
-In \autoref{fig:plug_struc} a reduced UML class diagram is shown. \texttt{hermes} provides some built-in plugins to get started:
+In this \textit{HermesPlugin} class there is one abstract method \textit{\_\_call\_\_ } which is overwritten by the derived classes to reflect the basic flow. \autoref{fig:plug_struc} shows a reduced UML class diagram including an exemplary implementation of a new plugin that inherits from a base class. \texttt{hermes} provides some built-in plugins for typical basic HERMES workflows: